Nicolette Garcia-Pawlowski, PhD

 Stanton Kochanek, PhD

-Stanton is an accomplished Latin dancer who joined Los Sabrosos in 2013 as a student who actively participated in several performance teams.
+Stanton is an accomplished Latin dancer who joined Los Sabrosos in 2013 as a student, actively participating on several performance teams.
 Several years later Stanton joined our teaching staff and with Heidi Islas, created the Bachatalicious and Fuerza Steel teams.
 Stanton and Heidi have taken their teams to perform and compete all across the country.
-Most notably, they competed at the World Salsa Summit in 2020 in several divisions bringing home 1st in the Rising Star semi-pro bachata division, and Stanton helped one of his students attain 1st in the over 40 pro-am division.
+Most notably, they competed at the World Salsa Summit in 2020 in several divisions bringing home 1st in the Rising Star semi-pro Bachata division, where Stanton also helped one of his students attain 1st in the over 40 pro-am division.

-Apart from being an avid dancer and performer, Stanton also maintains a PhD in Pharmaceutical Sciences from Pitt, and he works as a scientist at Kalivir Immunotherapeutics assisting in the design of pre-clinical models for testing cancer treatments.
+Apart from being an avid dancer and performer, Stanton also maintains a PhD in Pharmaceutical Sciences from Pitt and works as a scientist at Kalivir Immunotherapeutics assisting in the design of pre-clinical models for testing cancer treatments.

 Melissa took her first yoga class 12 years ago.
 That experience completely changed her life.
 Driven by her love of the practice and the peace she found on her mat, she dove in headfirst and became a certified 200-hour instructor in 2017.
-She has since gone on to become certified in children’s yoga, and trauma informed yoga.
-Melissa is a full-time social worker, working for Community Human Services where they provide housing for the homeless.
+She has since gone on to become certified in children’s yoga and trauma-informed yoga.
+Melissa is a full-time social worker, working for Community Human Services, where they provide housing for the homeless.
 She believes that everybody deserves a home!
-In addition to her full-time social work, she also has three children, who have all fell in love with yoga as well.
+In addition to her full-time social work, she also has three children, who have all fallen in love with yoga as well.

-You’ll find Melissa teaching community (free) yoga all over Pittsburgh.
+You’ll find Melissa teaching free community yoga all over Pittsburgh.
 She offers classes to her co-workers, clients, and at her children’s school.
-In addition, Melissa teaches classes to men and women in recovery.
+In addition, Melissa teaches classes to people in recovery.
 Each day, she looks forward to her time on her mat and can’t wait to share her love of yoga with you!

-From 2000 to 2010 Krystyna competed in many competitions around the country, including the Chicago Crystal Ball, Windy City Open, the Indiana Challenge, Grate Race at Notre Dame in Michigan, the Dance Sport Championship in Miami, and many others, taking home many championships and first places.
-She taught dancing at ABC Dance Academy in Chicago and has since joined her daughter Nicolette to develop the ballroom division at Los Sabrosos Dance Co.
+From 2000 to 2010 Krystyna competed in many competitions around the country including the Chicago Crystal Ball, Windy City Open, the Indiana Challenge, Grate Race at Notre Dame in Michigan, the Dance Sport Championship in Miami, and many others, taking home many championships and first places.
+She taught dance at ABC Dance Academy in Chicago and has since joined her daughter, Nicolette, to develop the Ballroom division at Los Sabrosos.